boblbobl/boblbobl.github.io/readme.md

 - [x] Setup CNAME and redirect traffic to GitHub Pages
 - [ ] Clean-up theme stylesheet
 - [ ] Write post about the design decision behind

+## Credits

+The default avatar used if nothing is specified under params.author.avatar is from [Reshot](https://www.reshot.com/free-svg-icons/item/astronout-ANHZ2P59XR/) and is licensed under the [Reshot Stock Icon Free License](https://www.reshot.com/license/).